 Retail Sales YoY in Bulgaria averaged 6.37 percent from 2001 until 2021, reaching an all time high of 25.90 percent in April of 2021 and a record low of -20.60 percent in May of 2020.
 This page provides - Bulgaria Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Bulgaria Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Retail Sales YoY in Bulgaria is expected to be -0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Bulgaria to stand at 2.80 in 12 months time.
-In the long-term, the Bulgaria Retail Sales YoY is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Retail Sales YoY in Bulgaria is expected to be 17.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Bulgaria Retail Sales YoY is projected to trend around 6.00 percent in 2022 and 4.50 percent in 2023, according to our econometric models.